its-radio/coPywork/README.md

 # CoPywork

+A tool that allows you to type over custom text.

-A typing practice tool designed for programmers and technical writers to improve their typing speed and accuracy while working with real-world code and technical documentation.
+coPywork is a practice tool designed for writers, programmers, and anyone else to study real-world technical documentation, reports, literary works, or even code while improving their typing speed and accuracy at the same time.

+## What is Copywork?
+The practice of **copywork** has been used by writers for generations to enhance their voice by closely studying the style of other writers.

+Copywork remains useful for studying writing style today, but it can also be used to closely study technical reports, code, or any other text-based content.

+Finally, with the inclusion of typing-speed tracking, users can level up their typing at the same time.

 ## Features